 Just like all meat before baking or grilling, I like to toss these tenderloins into simple marinade and marinate for few hours or usually overnight before baking.
 You can also marinate these 2 days in advance before baking, making this easy recipe the perfect meat dish for big parties that need days of prepping.

 For this chicken tenders recipe, I like to purchase the actual chicken tenderloins.
-They are slightly pricier (at least in our area) than other chicken meat, but so worth it.
+They are slightly pricier than other chicken meat, but so worth it.
 You can also use boneless skinless chicken breasts and slice them into similar size to chicken tenderloins.
 Although, I never do that since the actual tenderloins always turn out more tender and moist.
 Just the way we like these!

 Do I Need to Marinate Chicken Tenderloins?

-You can use this exact same recipe and marinate to grill the chicken tenderloins instead of baking.
+You can use this exact same recipe and marinate to grill the chicken tenderloins OR even chicken thighs.
 We do it all the time and they turn out just as satisfying.
 It’s our staple marinade for chicken.

 Ingredients for Marinated Baked Chicken Tenderloins:

-- Chicken tenderloins – will turn out moist and tender
+- Chicken tenderloins – will turn out moist and tender.
+Chicken thighs can also be used with adjusted cooking time.

 How to Make Baked Chicken Tenders: